 Pros and Cons

-The Casio PX-S1100 takes and builds on the strengths of its already convincing predecessor.
+The PX-S1100 takes and builds on the strengths of its already convincing predecessor.
 In addition to improvements in overall sound, it features wireless app connectivity for MIDI and an onboard audio recorder/player via USB stick.
-All of these features at this price point - that's extremely attractive.
+It's extremely attractive to have all of these features at this price point.

 TO THE OFFERSP-34 Sustain Pedal Unit : 69,00 €